lblod/app-lokaal-mandatenbeheer/README.md

 ```
 # This assumes the .env file has been set.
 Cf. supra in the README.md
+# First you should run the query CHECKPOINT in your virtuoso conductor's isql interface on localhost:8890
-# Bring down our current setup
+# Then you can bring down the current setup
 docker compose down
 # Back-up your database folder
 mv data/db data/db-bak